Online Social Networks: Threats and Solutions: Threats

-\paragraph{De-Anonymization Attacks.} In many online social networks like Twitter and MySpace, users can protect their privacy and anonymity by using pseudonyms.
-De-anonymization attacks use techniques such as network topology and user group memberships to uncover the user's real identity.
-An example of de-anonymization was presented by Wondracek et al.~\cite{wondracek}; they offered a method to de-anonymize users in OSNs by using only the users' group memberships.
-Wondracek et al. tested their method on the Xing~\cite{xing} OSN and succeeded in uniquely identifying 42\% of the users.
-An additional recent example was presented by Peled et al.~\cite{peled2013}, who introduced a method for matching users profiles across several OSNs.
-The method was evaluated by matching users' profiles across the Facebook and Xing online social networks.
+\paragraph{De-Anonymization Attacks.} In many \s{OSNs} like Twitter and MySpace, users can protect their privacy and anonymity by using pseudonyms.
+De-anonymization attacks use techniques such as \s{tracking cookies}, network topology, and user group memberships to uncover the user's real identity.
+An example of de-anonymization was demonstrated \s{ by Krishnamurthy and Wills~\cite{krishnamurthy2009leakage}, who proved that it is possible for third parties to uncover OSN user identities by linking information leaked via social networking sites.
+Krishnamurthy and Wills also showed that most users on the studied OSNs were vulnerable to having their OSN identity information leaked via tracking mechanisms, such as tracking cookies.
+Another example of this type of attack} was presented by Wondracek et al.~\cite{wondracek}; they offered a method to de-anonymize users in OSNs by using only the users' group memberships.
+Wondracek et al. tested their method on the Xing~\cite{xing} OSN and succeeded in identifying 42\% of the users.
+An additional recent example was presented by Peled et al.~\cite{peled2013}, who introduced a method for matching user profiles across several OSNs.
+The method was evaluated by matching profiles across Facebook and \s{Xing.}

+\s{ \paragraph{Face Recognition.} Many people use OSNs for uploading pictures of themselves and their friends.
+Millions and millions of photos are uploaded to Facebook each day~\cite{fb2012_report}.
+Moreover, many Facebook user profile pictures are publicly available to view and download.
+For instance, the Faces of Facebook website~\cite{fbfaces} allows Internet users to view the profile images of over 1.2 billion Facebook users.
+These photos can be used to create a biometric database, which can then be used to identify OSN users without their consent.